 Fecal bacteriotherapy; Stool transplant; Fecal transplant; C. difficile colitis - fecal transplant; Clostridium difficile - fecal transplant; Pseudomembranous colitis - fecal transplant

 FMT involves collecting stool from a healthy donor.
-Your provider will ask you to identify a donor.
+Your health care provider will ask you to identify a donor.
 Most people choose a family member or close friend.
-The donor must not have used antibiotics for the previous 3 months.
+The donor must not have used antibiotics for the previous 2 to 3 days.
 They will be screened for any infections in the blood or stool.